ik5xmk/Bot-systems-check/README.md

 # Bot-systems-check
-Procedure for receiving alerts if a radio repeater (or other system) is no longer reachable on the internet side.
+Procedure for receiving alerts via Telegram if a radio repeater (or other system) is no longer reachable on the internet side.